Erythema gyratum repens: Signs and symptoms

 Erythema gyratum repens characteristically presents as wavy red lines on the skin.
-These regular whirly rings rapidly and repetitively appear within existing ones, expanding outward at a rate of up to 1cm a day, giving the impression that the rash is moving.
+These regular whirly rings rapidly and repetitively appear within existing ones, expanding outward at a rate of up to 1 cm a day, giving the impression that the rash is moving.
 The resulting pattern is similar to wood grain.
 There is typically an intense itch and scale over the leading edge, which may be slightly raised.
 The trunk and limbs are most frequently affected.
 Thickening of the skin of the palms co-exists in around 10% of affected individuals, whatever the underlying cause.
 The skin may become extremely dry.
 Onset is generally in older adults; after the age of 60-years.

 Cause

 The cause of erythema gyratum repens is believed to have an immunological base.
 80% of cases have an underlying cancer, of which almost half have lung cancer.
 Other cancers reported to be associated include cancers of the oesophagus and breast, and less frequently gastric cancer, uterine cancer, throat cancer, pancreas cancer and lymphoma.
-The rash generally precedes the cancer diagnosis by around 9-months.
+The rash generally precedes the cancer diagnosis by around 9 months.
 Less frequently, the cause may be tuberculosis of the lung, or no cause is found.
 Other rare reported associations have included cryptogenic organizing pneumonia and rheumatoid arthritis.